-4. SEGMENT REPORTING AND VARIABLE INTEREST ENTITIES
+4. SEGMENT REPORTING

-Newcastle conducts its business through the following segments: (i) debt investments financed with collateralized debt obligations ("CDOs"), (ii) other debt investments ("Other Debt"), (iii) investment in golf properties and facilities ("Golf") and (iv) corporate.

-The corporate segment consists primarily of interest income on short term investments, general and administrative expenses, interest expense on the junior subordinated notes payable and management fees pursuant to the Management Agreement.
+Newcastle conducts its business through the following segments: (i) debt investments financed with collateralized debt obligations ("CDOs"), (ii) other debt investments ("Other Debt"), (iii) investment in golf properties and facilities ("Golf") and (iv) corporate, which consists primarily of interest income on short term investments, general and administrative expenses, interest expense on the junior subordinated notes payable and management fees pursuant to the Management Agreement.